LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ---
 Columns count/Frequency histograms with Spark SQL

-As I write this, Spark dSQL oes not yet implement the width_bucket and/or other histogram-related functions.
+As I write this, Spark SQL oes not yet implement the width_bucket and/or other histogram-related functions.
 An example of how to use Spark SQL to work around this.
 Spark shell:
 ```
 sql("select id from range(10)").createOrReplaceTempView("t1")